znss1989/exercise-news-api/README.md

 - [x] Set up database
 - [x] Lauch server
 - [x] Add endpoint for channel manipulation
-- [ ] Add endpoint for adding an article
+- [x] Add endpoint for adding an article
 - [ ] Add endpoint for search articles of a channel
+- [ ] Process the word count of an article
 - [ ] Filter articles by word count
 - [ ] Integrate UI for APIs
 - [ ] Wrap up and documentation